mGrzanek/blog-react-app/README.md

 # ** blog app **

-This is CRUD app based on React, React-Redux, React-Router, React-Bootstrap and sass.
+This is CRUD app based on React, React-Redux, React-Router, React-Bootstrap, Rect-Hook-Form and React DatePicker and React-Quill plugins.

-App contains 5 subpages:
+App contains subpages:
 - Home subpage with all posts,
 - About subpage with description about app,
 - Post subpage with the current article,
 - Add post subpage with a form for adding a new post
 - Edit post subpage with form for edit a post
+- Categories subpage with list of categories
+- Category subpage with all articles about selected category and form to add new article

+To run the application, install the necessary packages using commend 'yarn install'.
+Then run the program by 'yarn start'.

 https://b57f00f9-78ba-43b0-b7a6-64e2356cba54-00-jzmwugoui8ad.worf.replit.dev/